-Some actors don’t want to sit through hundreds of photos so if you find yourself needing to reduce the amount of images a particular actor sees, there are two ways to do it:
+Some actors don’t want to sit through hundreds of photos so if you find yourself needing to reduce the amount of images a particular actor sees, there are a few ways to do it:

 Kill and Exclude

 When in the single image view mode, The black kill and exclude button beneath the image will remove all actor tags from the photo and kill the image.
 This is a quick way of killing images and preventing them from being seen by any of the actors previously tagged in it.

 DO NOT USE THIS BUTTON IF THERE IS ANOTHER ACTOR TAGGED IN THE IMAGE WHO YOU WISH TO SEE IT.

 You can undo this action by clicking back to the image and clicking the Unkill button.